Adobe Inc. (ADBE)'s latest performance is not what we had anticipated

 Technical Analysis of Adobe Inc. (ADBE)

-The latest stats from [Adobe Inc., ADBE] show that its last 5-days average volume of 2.24 million was inferior to 3.52 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 75.73%.
-Additionally, its Average True Range was 14.03.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 2.38 million.
+That was inferior than the volume of 3.48 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 55.64%.
+Additionally, its Average True Range was 13.60.

 Adobe Inc. (NASDAQ: ADBE) Key Stats